-Here are the ones I have been able to locate in Ottawa.
+Here are the ones I was able to locate in Ottawa up to 2016.
 All are painted on, or mounted on, exterior surfaces and have been done with the permission of the property owner.
 As much as possible, all are shown as the artist saw them, with obstructions removed when possible by perspective control and other techniques.

 Paint It Up!